48-year-old man fatally shot while sitting in car in Washington Heights

 The shooting happened around 1:45 p.m. near West 185th Street and St. Nicholas Avenue in Washington Heights.

-Authorities say the 48-year-old victim man was fatally shot while sitting inside a vehicle at the intersection.
+Authorities say the 48-year-old victim was fatally shot while sitting inside a vehicle at the intersection.

-He was shot several times, and the victim was pronounced dead on arrival at the hospital.
+The victim, later identified as Franklin Bello, was shot several times and was pronounced dead on arrival at the hospital.

 The gunman, described as a man in his 20s wearing a black jacket a black baseball cap, fled the scene.

-He was pursued by officers, police said, and was last seen heading into the rear of a building on West 180th Street.
+He was chased by officers, police said, and was last seen heading into the rear of a building on West 180th Street.

 The foot pursuit was called off after the suspect was not located, but the manhunt continues.